aureliusnoble/GoA-Timer/README.md

 - Remove hero selection on setup screen and add new draft mode: All Pick

-- Bugs with single draft and random draft
-- Bug with Random draft: Restarts when we finish
-- Bug with single draft: only lets 4 players select
-- make icon bigger
+- with Random and Pick and Ban we should choose which player on that team we are assigning to (similar to how we do in current Game Setup page)
+- Once all players have selected a hero instead of display {team}'s Turn\nAll {team} have selected heroes.
+Instead display "Start Game\nAll players have selected heroes.
+Click Start Game."
+- hero tooltip bigger (everything, the icon, the text, etc.)